 Outreach is an important component of Maryland's Bicycle and Pedestrian Strategies.
 MDOT Active Transportation News publication provides information on state pedestrian and bicycle initiatives.
 The publication is released every couple of months to inform the public about MBPAC meetings, grant opportunities, and awards.
 In 2020, MDOT SHA launched the Be Street Wise initiative to educate Marylanders on best practices to Drive Safe, Walk Safe, and Bike Safe.
 For Bike Safe, the reminder to both bicyclists and drivers is that We're On This Road Together.
 That means that all roadway users must follow the laws of the road and look out for each other.
-Lastly, MDOT sponsors 'Bike to work' week (typically May) in both the Washington, DC, and Baltimore Regions.

-MDOT utilizes a Level of Traffic Stress (LTS) measurements for assessing the "bikeability" of the State's roadway network .
+MDOT utilizes a Level of Traffic Stress (LTS) measurements for assessing the "bikeability" of the State's roadway network.
 The analysis scores how bikeable a roadway is based on the type of bicycle facility, traffic volumes, and speed.
 An interactive map is available online that showcases the results.
 Combined with additional bikeshare stations at 8 rail stations and leveraged bicycle and pedestrian grants state-wide, MDOT is facilitating Marylanders to bike more.